minetest/minetest/doc/lua_api.md

 generated parts of the map to e.g. generate custom structures.
 Internally it is referred to as "emerge environment".

-Refer to the above section for the usual disclaimer on what environment isolation entails.
+Refer to [Async environment] for the usual disclaimer on what environment isolation entails.

 The map generator threads, which also contained the above mentioned Lua environment, are initialized after all mods have been loaded by the server.
 After that the